 Practical examinations take place throughout the year according to location.
 In the UK and Ireland, practical examinations are held three times a year at public centres: Spring (March/April), Summer (June/July) and Winter (November/December).
-The dates when each year's sessions begin and end are published in the preceding Autumn.
-Completed entry forms, together with full fees, must be submitted to the representative of the chosen examination centre on or before the closing date, as listed on entry forms.
+The dates when each year's sessions begin and end are published on our website in the preceding Autumn.